gvtek0/gvtek0.github.io/README.md

 # gvtek0.github.io

 This is the repository for my personal GitHub Pages site.
 I will be building a similar full-stack version of this site in the coming days.
+Flask is my preferred option right now, but who knows what else might interest me here soon.
+It's a journey, after all.

 ## Why now?

-Ultimtely, a lot of the tools I'm going to be using to upload/update projects are things that I have used for years, however I never really took the time to put together a public portfolio.
-So, that is now going to be changing.
-It's not just to be more public with what I'm working on, but also to brush up on things that I may have been slowly fogetting.
+Ultimately, many of the tools I'm going to be using to create/upload/update projects are things that I have used for years, however I never really took the time to put together a public portfolio.
+That is now going to be changing.
+I am extremely passionate about technology and especially cloud computing.
+This is not just about being more public, but also about brushing up on things that I may have been slowly forgetting. (like spelling, apparently :p)

-### Just a few of the technologies I'll be working with in the coming months in order to showcase some of my knowledge...
+### Just a few random technologies I'll be working with in the coming months in order to showcase some of my knowledge...

-Python Flask, MySQL or PostgreSQL, Linux, git (obviously), AWS, NGINX.
+Python Flask, MySQL or PostgreSQL, Linux, git (obviously), AWS, NGINX, and *probably* eventually GitHub webhooks in Jenkins for some builds for Kubernetes containers (I've already had some production experience with this in the recent past, just not for personal projects).
+I'm not going to list all of them, that's what the site and a resume are for!

-Some of these technologies, I have years of familiarity with, others I'm brushing up on, and others I'm adding to the toolbox.
+I have years of familiarity with some of these technologies, others I'm brushing up on, and others I'm adding to the toolbox.

 #### Development box specs: